Current-induced inverse symmetry breaking and asymmetric critical phenomena at current-driven tricritical point: Critical phenomena

-{\it Critical phenomena.}--- In this paper, we compute the critical exponents $(\gamma, \nu, \eta, z)$ and $\delta$.
+In this paper, we compute the critical exponents $(\gamma, \nu, \eta, z)$ and $\delta$.
 We do not attempt to define the critical exponent $\alpha$, since the notion of heat capacity is not well-defined in NESS.
-We will give the definitions of the other exponents later.
-The obtained values of $\delta$ are $3$ for the CPs and $5$ for the TCP.
-We will give the details of the computation of $\delta$ in Supplemental Material.
-The values of $\beta$ have been obtained to be $1/2$ for the CPs and $1/4$ for the TCP in\,\cite{Imaizumi:2019byu}.
+The obtained values of $\delta$ are $3$ for the CL and $5$ for the TCP.
+We will give the details of the computation of $\delta$ in Appendix.
+The values of $\beta$ have been obtained to be $1/2$ for the CL and $1/4$ for the TCP in\,\cite{Imaizumi:2019byu}.